pradipmudi/request-proxy-service/README.md

 Simply clone the project and load in into any IDE, then just run RequestProxyServiceApplication.java class Note : Make sure to configure the port in application.yml, in case the mentioned port is already occupied

+Note :
+--
+While running from some IDE, make sure you delete other files except the folders(not mentioned in the readme) and these files mentioned below :
+- .DS_Store
+- .gitignore
+- README.md
+- fwProxyService.jks
+- mvnw
+- mvnw.cmd
+- pom.xml

 1.1.
 Configuration
 --
 Usually, we only need to configure the build plugin: